 My top strategies for finding inexpensive furniture

-- If you can’t find what you want affordably, you can always build it yourself.
-This isn’t something I have really done.
+If you can’t find what you want affordably, you can always build it yourself.
+This isn’t something I have done much.
 I love to DIY and fix up old castoffs, but I generally hate actually building things.
 But I have friends that have built amazing furniture, so this strategy can definitely work.

 So those are my secrets for furnishing my entire house for less than some people spend on just their sofa!
 Have any great tips to add?
 What was your best furniture deal?